azriel91/peace/doc/src/technical_concepts/output/execution_progress.md

 Execution progress output is most useful as it happens.
 Execution progress output should fulfill the following concerns:

 * easy for a human to understand
-* easy to be sent from an item spec implementation
+* easy to be sent from an item implementation
 * pushed to output in real time
 * pulled from client in real time